Barkhausen-Institut/noc-koika/documentation/paper_summaries.md

     * The problem or theory that needs to be proven needs to be formulated as a SAT instance.

+## WIP

+Isolated network model - Assumptions are made to simplify the application and link layer.
+Cores are homogeneous, same message type, messages move as long as there is capacity.
+Focuses on routing and topology.

+Integrated network model - Incorporates all details concerning the three layers.

+Network can be deadlock free in isolation but prone to it in integration and vice versa.

+Isolated - very abstract, doesnt take into context every possible combination Integrated - Complex, results not parametric.

+The GeNoC framework (for Generic Network-on-Chip) provides a methodology to do parametric proofs over NoCs.
+The definition of the model relies on three independent groups of constrained functions: routing and topology, scheduling, interface

 ## Quotes
 * The contribution of this thesis consists of easy and scalable mechanical verific-